eclipse-archived/codewind-docs/docs/_documentations/codewind-eclipse-quick-guide.md

 The Codewind installation includes two parts:

-1. The Eclipse plug-in installs when you install Codewind from the [Eclipse Marketplace](https://marketplace.eclipse.org/content/codewind)or when you install by searching in the `Eclipse Extensions` view.
+1. The Eclipse plug-in installs when you install Codewind from the [Eclipse Marketplace](https://marketplace.eclipse.org/content/codewind) or when you install by searching in the `Eclipse Extensions` view.
 2. The Codewind backend containers install after you click `Install`.
 Clicking `Install` downloads the Codewind backend containers, ~1GB.

 ### Configuring Codewind to use application stacks